Online Safety

 Pricing

-Our family subscription for BrightCanary Parental Controls renewed at $14.99/month.
+Our family subscription for BrightCanary Parental Controls renewed at $14.99 per month.

 Privacy and security notes

-We did not find a publicly posted SOC 2 report or ISO 27001 certificate for BrightCanary at the time of writing.
-That does not mean the company is insecure.
-It does mean parents should rely on the policy and the technical approach itself (keyboard capture) when evaluating risk.
+As of February 2026, we did not find a publicly posted SOC 2 report or ISO 27001 certificate on BrightCanary's website.
+That does not automatically mean BrightCanary is insecure.
+It does mean parents should evaluate risk based on the capture method, the privacy policy, and their own comfort level with keyboard level monitoring.

 What we liked

-• Broad app coverage because the keyboard works across apps
+• Broad coverage because the keyboard works across many apps

 What we did not like

-• Keyboard-based capture has a higher privacy and security burden than backup-based monitoring
+• Keylogger style monitoring has a higher privacy and security burden than backup based monitoring

 How Bark monitors iPhone